Hikaito/NLP_Portfolio/Project_2/README.md

 Tokens are all formatted to lowercase for accuracy in counting.
 The wordset used for the game is composed of only the 50 most frequent tokens that are longer than 5 characters not in the NLTK stopword list with only alphabetic components and are lemmatized.
 During the word generation process, lexical diversity is calculated at several points.
+Please note that the program expects there to be at least 50 unique noun tokens in the input text.

 The game asks users to guess the letters in a word; it displays correct and incorrect guesses.
 The game tracks the rounds the user has won.